passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 <span style="color: red; font-weight: bold;">Note that just as we removed</span> some
-components from the board to avoid hardware conflicts, we also had to disable the USB OTG in the device tree, because it shares pins with the CAN controller.
+components from the board to avoid hardware conflicts, we also had to disable the USB OTG in the device tree, because it shares pins with the CAN controller, and we enabled the CAN device.
 -->

 ---